-Symptom Condition or resets when Control key is Generally caused by low AC line voltage.
-Check the AC voltage and ensure that it matches the instrument's voltage selection. pressed.
-AC line voltage selection is described in the Fuse Replacement and /oltage Selection section.
+Symptom Condition Controller periodically resets, or resets when Generally caused by low AC line voltage.
+Check the AC voltage and ensure that it matches the instrument's voltage selection.
+Control key is pressed.
+AC line voltage selection is described in the Fuse Replacement and Voltage Selection section.
 Complete failure.
 Possible cause: Blown fuse.
-Check line voltage selection before installing new fuses.
-Review the Fuse Replacement and Voltage Selection section.
-Rack mounted instruments: Screws were used in the rack mount shelf that are too long and have penetrated the internal circuit board of the controller.
+The internal fuse can be reset by unplugging the instrument for about 30 Seconds, then re-plugging.